MaxSAT Resolution and Subcube Sums: Defining the Proof Systems

 (To be precise, a \SSC\ proof corresponds to an equivalence class of Sherali--Adams proofs modulo Boolean axioms).
-Now degree is precisely the maximum of the \SSC\ width and the intitial formula width, and monomial size modulo the Boolean axioms is \SSC\ size plus the number of initial clauses.

-With this algebraic view of \SSC\ in mind, we can define the {\bf extended size} of a \SSC\ proof to be the full monomial size of the smallest corresponding Sherali--Adams proof, including Boolean axioms.
-The relation between \SSC\ size and extended size is analogous to that between Sherali--Adams monomial size excluding Boolean axioms and full monomial size: in both cases we do not know if the measures are equivalent, but we can prove upper bounds for the larger measure and lower bounds for the smaller measure.
+With this algebraic view of \SSC\ in mind, we can define the \emph{algebraic size} of a \SSC\ proof to be the unary size of the smallest corresponding Sherali--Adams proof (note that this includes the Boolean axioms and $r_j$).
+We can also define the \emph{algebraic reduced size} of a \SSC\ proof to be unary reduced size of the smallest corresponding Sherali--Adams proof.
+With these definitions, the following relations are immediate: